 Plus d'infosCastelo de Vide

 The Jews who lived within the walls of the little hilltop town of Castelo de Vide were engaged in the traditional activities of commerce, crafts, and sometimes medicine.
 The population grew after 1492 with the arrival of Jews from Spain.
-The former Judaria is fairly easy to identify around the market square (Praço de Comércio).
-Between the fourteenth and sixteenth centuries the characteristic ...
+The former Judaria is fairly easy to identify around the (Praço de Comércio).
+Between the fourteenth and sixteenth centuries the characteristic little ...

 Plus d'infosTomar